ivanklak/theory/JS_theory.md

 > - As a callback that is used once and does not need to be used anywhere else. `setTimeout(function () {}, 0)`
 > - Arguments to functional programming constructs. `arr.map(() => {})`

+Can you offer a use case for the new arrow => function syntax?
+How does this new syntax differ from other functions?​

+> One obvious benefit of arrow functions is to simplify the syntax needed to create functions, without a need for the function keyword.
+The this within arrow functions is also bound to the enclosing scope which is different compared to regular functions where the this is determined by the object calling it.
+Lexically-scoped this is useful when invoking callbacks especially in React components.

 ## Hoisting